 Visualizing Diabetes Clinical Studies Data

 Diseases are part of human life.
-We have been dealing with them throughout history: from the outbreak of smallpox in Athens, Greece in 430 BC, to the mosquito-borne Zika virus that affected the Americas in recent years.
-Fortunately, scientific methods in modern medicine has helped alleviate the human condition by providing effective and efficient ways to fight various diseases.
-At the heart of the scientific method is a clinical study of human participants.
-A clinical study is intended to advance our knowledge about medicine.
+We have been dealing with them throughout history: from the outbreak of smallpox in Athens, Greece in 430 BC, to the mosquito-borne Zika virus that plagued the Americas in recent years.
+Fortunately, scientific methods applied to modern medicine have helped alleviate the human condition by providing effective and efficient ways to fight various diseases.
+At the heart of the scientific method applied to assessing medications' effectiveness is a clinical study of human participants.

 - You, a loved one, a friend, or someone you know, may be suffering from diabetes and may be interested in participating in a clinical study or want to know more about the types of treatments available or that could be available in the future.

 - You are interested in medicine and want to know more about real-life clinical studies.

 - You are a part of the medical community and want to learn about clinical study sponsors and the state of medical treatments that may affect your organization's constituents directly or indirectly.

 - You are interested in investing in pharmaceutical products and want to learn about sponsor data and pipelines in product development.

 You can find the R Shiny codes that created the App at my GitHub Page.

 This project was inspired by a previous work by Xiao Jia.
 The dataset was obtained from ClinicalTrials.gov, a repository for clinical studies in the United States and around the world.
 It is a resource provided by the U.S. National Library of Medicine.